-She and her husband divorced in 1858, after which she lived mostly in Europe and continued to write poetry and drama.
-Her play Sappho of Lesbos, first produced in London in 1868, was immensely popular, going through seven editions and performed throughout the continent.
-Regarding Sappho's success, Estelle Lewis wrote that "the British press has placed me on a plane with Shakespeare – the highest position accorded to a woman since the Greeks seated Sappho by the side of Homer on the pinnacle of fame."
-Perhaps the flattery of Poe, in whose defense she composed a series of sonnets shortly before her death, had influenced her opinion of herself a bit too strongly.
+Estelle Lewis and her husband divorced in 1858, after which she lived abroad and continued to write poetry and drama under the pseudonym “Stella.”
+Her play Sappho: A Tragedy in Five Acts, was immensely popular, going through six editions between 1875 and 1881.
+There is no evidence that this closet drama was ever performed.
+Regarding Sappho’s success, Estelle Lewis wrote that “the British press has placed me on a plane with Shakespeare – the highest position accorded to a woman since the Greeks seated Sappho by the side of Homer on the pinnacle of fame.”

 Another portrait appears in: